Children of the Corn 666: Isaac's Return: Production

 John Franklin, who had starred as Isaac in the original Children of the Corn film, had wanted to do a sequel with his writing partner, Tim Sulka, since the original film's 1984 release.
 Franklin's acting manager had a connection to Dimension Films and was able to secure Franklin and Sulka a meeting.
 Upon the two pitching their concept of Isaac's Return, Dimension executives responded to the pitch with "Great!
 We're running out of ideas!".

 Kari Skogland was offered the job of directing a sixth Children of the Corn film with Dimension Films saying they wanted to make a series entry that was more different and unique from its predecessors.
-Despite not being a fan of horror, Skogland accepted the offer seeing it as a challenge.
-Skogland met with writers Sulka and Franklin, with Skogland interested in the nature of Franklin's script as a direct follow on to the first film in contrast to the standalone sequels.
-In order to differentiate the film from prior entries, Skogland avoided the usage of CGI and post-production effects work in favor of in camera effects as she wanted to give the film a more grounded feel.
-Skogland also sought to make He Who Walks Behind the Rows a more morally conflicted character while Isaac would be the true evil through which it's corrupted.
+Despite not being a fan of horror, Skogland accepted the offer, seeing it as a challenge.
+Skogland met with writers Sulka and Franklin, with Skogland interested in the nature of Franklin's script as a direct follow-up to the first film in contrast to the standalone sequels.
+In order to differentiate the film from prior entries, Skogland avoided CGI and post-production effects work in favor of in-camera effects, as she wanted to give the film a more grounded feel.
+Skogland also sought to make He Who Walks Behind the Rows a more morally conflicted character, while Isaac would be the true evil through which it's corrupted.
 The movie was filmed around two small cornfields in the Los Angeles area with the production crew using trick photography to give it the look of rural Nebraska.